vortex-es/vortex-es.github.io/_posts/2014-10-01-vortex-forecast-tomorrow-s-technology-today.md

 Only a few months after its release, Vortex [FORECAST](http://www.vortexfdc.com/solutions/forecast.html) is already forecasting more than 1000 MW in 15 countries.
 High accuracy, attractive prices, customizable delivery channels and flexible input requirements are just some of the factors behind this success.

-Now, you can easily check forecast accuracy for yourself by logging into Vortex Interface and comparing FORECAST Sample to real-time measurements from [Sotavento](http://www.sotaventogalicia.com/en) wind farm, on-line.
+Now, you can easily check forecast accuracy for yourself by logging into Vortex Interface and comparing FORECAST Sample to real-time measurements from <a href="http://www.sotaventogalicia.com/en" target=blank>Sotavento</a> wind farm, on-line.

 Please, contact us if you are interested in arranging a pilot to forecast your specific existing or planned projects.